adobe/update-prerelease-npm-version/README.md

 # update-nightly-npm-version

-A Github Action to update your node module version as a nightly version.
+A Github Action to update your node module version with a nightly version.

 This action provides the following functionality for GitHub Actions users:

-- appends a pre-release tag with the current date in YYYYMMDD
+- generates a pre-release version string with the current date in YYYYMMDD
-  - for example if your current version is 1.2.3, the pre-release tag is "nightly" and the date is 2022-04-25 (April 25th, 2022) the pre-release version will be 1.2.3-nightly.20220425
+  - for example if your current version is `1.2.3`, the pre-release tag is `nightly` and the date is `2022-04-25` (April 25th, 2022) the pre-release version will be `1.2.3-nightly.20220425`
+- modifies your `package.json` **version** property with this generated pre-release version string

 # Usage